-The Fox Lake Fire Association is an independent organization supported by the Town and City of Fox Lake, Town of Trenton, and Town of Westford.
-Staff includes 39 members.
-The Town is also a part of the Randolph Fire Association, which is supported by the Town of Fox Lake, Town of Westford, Town of Randolph, Village of Randolph, and Town of Cortland.
+The town is also a part of the Randolph Fire Association, which is supported by the Town of Fox Lake, Town of Westford, Town of Randolph, Village of Randolph, and Town of Cortland.

 Both associations provide emergency medical services.
 Map 4-1 in the Appendix displays fire protection boundaries in Dodge County, and Map 4-2 displays emergency medical service boundaries in Dodge County.